sk-sahu/sk-sahu.github.io/about.md

 Projects details will updated here soon.

 ### More Information
 I also like to do Photography apart from curriculum.
-Mostly I clik on mobile (much handy than a DSLR, though I have one) and those pictures goes into my [Instagram] (Of course).
+Mostly I click on mobile (much handy than a DSLR, though I have one) and those pictures goes into my [Instagram] (Of course).
 Few of the high quality pictures (as they say) shots from DSLR you can find at my [500px.com] profile, They really store great details including metadata.

 ### Contact me